Thinking Of Starting A Business?

 These days, more and more people are considering the benefits of starting a business.
 Does becoming Master or Mistress of your own destiny appeal to you?
 Becoming self-employed or forming a new company might be one of the best decisions you ever make, however there are lots of elements which need good consideration ...

-retiring to a tropical island may be your vision in starting your own business
+Retiring to a tropical island may be your long term vision when starting a business

 Whatever the reason there are practicalities to think about and some simple steps to take to ensure that you get off on the right foot, if - indeed - running a business is for you!

 The process recommended by MW Bookkeeping is: